 - Heat tortillas according to package instructions, if desired.

-- Add the Brussels, jalapeños, and shallots to a medium-sized bowl.
+- Add the air-fried Brussels, jalapeños, and shallots to a medium-sized bowl.
 Pour sauce over Brussels mixture and toss until well-coated.

 - Divide taco filling evenly between tortillas.
 Top with desired toppings and enjoy!

 Serving size: 2 tacos